-It was a good year for shippers as freight rates plummeted for the majority of 2019, substantially backing off the historic highs the industry witnessed in 2018.
+It was a good year for shippers as freight rates plummeted for the majority of 2019, substantially backing off the historic highs the industry witnessed in 2018 in the trucking market.

 But much in the same way shippers had transportation difficulties in 2018, the past year was not easy on the other side of the industry — carriers.